Reception 2022 - 2023

 The children are very lucky to work alongside a team of experienced professionals who move between the spaces and provide lots of opportunities to have fun, explore and learn.

-Owls has Miss Edwards (class teacher), Miss McLellan (teaching assistant) and Mrs Kennah (teaching assistant)
+Owls has Mrs Williams (Early Years Lead and class teacher), Miss Wharton (teaching assistant) and Mr Mac (teaching assistant)